SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 1. Wire.swapModule(&TWI1); (AVR DA/DB for special use cases only)
 2. Wire.swap(pinset) or Wire.pins(sclpin, sdapin).
 3. Wire.enableDualMode(fmplus_enable); (AVR Dx and megaAVR 0-series only, if needed)
-4. Wire.usePullups() *for debugging only - if this fixes it, take it out and add appripriate external pullups)*
+4. Wire.usePullups() *for debugging only - if this fixes it, take it out and add appropriate external pullups)*
 5. Wire.begin() and/or Wire.begin(address, ...)
 6. Wire.setClock(); (effects master mode only, if needed)
 7. Wire.specialConfig() (optional)